 If you operate a business in Iowa, you will more than likely have to collect and pay taxes.
-There are two places where these taxes will be paid: The Internal Revenue Service (IRS) which is Federal, and the Iowa Department of Revenue (DOR) which is for both State and Local taxes.
+There are two places where these taxes will be paid: The Internal Revenue Service (IRS) which is Federal, and the Iowa Department of Revenue (IDR) which is for both State and Local taxes.

 Internal Revenue Service (IRS)

 To pay Federal taxes, you will need to obtain a Federal Employer Identification Number (FEIN or EIN).
 Think of this as your business's social security number.
 This is free to obtain, and can take anywhere from 4-6 weeks to receive a copy of your EIN in the mail.
 Want to skip the wait?
 You can obtain your number immediately if you apply online!
 Still have questions?
 Check out these helpful links below:

 Regardless of whether you have a few employees, or just yourself, you are more than likely classified as self employed.
 Being self employed, you will need to understand employment taxes.
 This could include Federal Income Tax, Social Security & Medicare, Additional Medicare Tax, Federal Unemployment Tax, and Self Employment Tax.
 There are available tools from the IRS to help you determine how much you could owe in employment taxes, as well as determine employment tax due dates.

 Located within the Self-Employed Individuals Tax Center, there are plenty of resources available.
 Here you can learn tips to finding a tax professional to assist you with your various returns, as well as access nine interactive lessons designed to help new small business owners learn their tax rights and responsibilities.
 The IRS Video Portal contains video and audio presentations on topics of interest to small businesses, individuals and tax professionals.